 Learn about what an advisory board does and how it assists organizations throughout the decision-making process.

-What Does an Advisory Board Do?
+What is an Advisory Board?

 The primary function of an advisory board is to fill a knowledge gap in the organization.
 According to advisory board research conducted by the Business Development Bank of Canada, 86% of entrepreneurs with an advisory board say it’s had a significant impact on their business.